AppJail-makejails/go/README.md

 RUN ./hello
 ```

-**Note**: Remember that you can use `INCLUDE gh+AppJail-makejails/go` instead of `FROM --entrypoint gh+AppJail-makejails/go go:...` to use build arguments, but when using a specific version of go, you need to change the entry point when building a golang application.
+**Note**: Remember that you can use `INCLUDE gh+AppJail-makejails/go` instead of `FROM go:...` to use build arguments, but when using a specific version of go, you need to change the entry point when building a golang application.

 Where `options/network.makejail` are the options that suit your environment, for example: